 Welcome to Sandcastles Nursery!

 In the EYFS we love being creative, a little bit messy and a little bit noisy, but don't worry- it's all to help us with our learning!
 We do lots of singing, dancing, playing and creating.
 Children have the chance to work with their teachers and well as find out things on their own.
-I have lots of exciting activities planned for the busy summer term ahead, and cannot wait to share these experiences with the children.
+I have lots of exciting activities planned for the busy year ahead, and cannot wait to share these experiences with the children.

 We really value your support and the role you play in your child’s education, so if you have any queries or questions, please do not hesitate to come in and see any of us.

-Meet the Sandcastles Nursery team
+Meet the Sandcastles Nursery Team

 Below there are some links to some useful information to help you and your child in Nursery.
 You'll find letters, curriculum information and copies of our timetable.
 If there's any other information you'd like but can't find, please let me know.